DLR-SC/prov2neo/README.md

 * [PROV-XML](http://www.w3.org/TR/prov-xml/)
 * [PROV-JSON](http://www.w3.org/Submission/prov-json/)

-## Contributing
+## 🤝 Contributing

-Merge and Pull requests are welcome!
+Contributions and pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.

+## ✨ Citable Software
+This project contains a [`CITATION.cff`](https://citation-file-format.github.io/) file!

+`CITATION.cff` files are plain text files with human- and machine-readable citation information for software (and datasets).
+GitHub will link the correct citation automatically.
+To find out more about GitHubs support for `CITATION.cff` files visit [here](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-citation-files)

-## License
+## 📝 License

-MIT
+Copyright © 2019-2022 [German Aerospace Center (DLR)](https://www.dlr.de/EN/Home/home_node.html) and individual contributors.
+This project is [MIT](https://github.com/dlr-sc/prov2neo/blob/master/LICENSE) licensed.